 United States (n.), U.S. (adj.)

-It is University Police, not ASU Police, not A-State Police, or Police Department.
+It is University Police Department, abbreviated UPD on second reference), not ASU Police, not A-State Police, or Police Department.

 Capitalize only as part of a formal name.

 Lowercase when referring to A-State as "the university."